ibm-messaging/mq-container/docs/security.md

 ### User

-The MQ server image is run using the "mqm" user.
-On the Ubuntu-based image, this uses the UID and GID of 999.
-On the Red Hat Enterprise Linux image, it uses the UID and GID of 888.
+The MQ server image is run using the "mqm" user, with a fixed UID and GID of 888.

 ### Capabilities